ginjo/esphome-dynamic-cron/README.md

   ### Disable Schedule

-  When this entity is turned ON, schedules are disabled.
-No other functionality of ESPhome is affected.
+  When this entity is turned ON, the schedule are disabled.
+No other functionality of ESPHome is affected.
   While schedules are disabled, no next-run time is calculated.
   When this element is turned OFF, schedules are activated and a new next-run time is calculated.